-Bake for 18-20 minutes.
-You’ll know the cookies are done when they turn a golden color.
+You’ll know the cookies are done when they start to brown.

 Store the cookies at room temperature in an airtight container for 3 days, in the refrigerator for 1 week, or in the freezer for months.